Dear Dakota | How Can I Build A Consistent Flow Of Clients For My Interior Design Business?

 • They take days or weeks to respond to inquiries.

-Then, their current projects wrap and they have ZERO leads and ZERO projects in their pipeline.
+Then, their current projects wrap, and they have ZERO leads and ZERO projects in their pipeline.

 GULP!!

-• using a social media scheduler
+• using a social media scheduler and blocking off one hour a week to prepare posts

 • hiring someone to write emails or social posts for you during your busy seasons